The official legal term for a ticket is a statement of offence.

 - the penalty actually imposed (e.g., a $100 fine)

-The police officer will usually hand you the ticket in person, but it might also be mailed to you, or stuck to the windshield of the car.
+You will usually get the ticket in person, but it might also be mailed to you, or stuck to the windshield of the car, depending on the situation.

 You can be handed a statement of offence for things unrelated to driving/parking a car.
 For example, you might be accused of